karishay/HTML_lesson/ex01/readme.md

 Let's go ahead and add that rule to our `<style>` tag (indent once), and reload the page.
 Looks much better, right?

 Probably want to add some other styles, like color.
 Colors in CSS are expressed in several ways, either by using a hex RGB value - `#ff00ff`, or like this - `rgba(200,200,200,0.5)`.
-The "a" in "rgba" refers to _alpha_, which is nerd for "transparancy".
+The "a" in "rgba" refers to _alpha_, which is nerd for "transparency".
 ```
 h1 {
     font-family: arial;